 First, the hidden transcript is a social product and hence the result of power relations among subordinates.
-Second, like folk culture, the hidden transcript has no reality as pure thought; it exists only to the extent it is practiced, articulated, enacted, and disseminated within these offstage social sites.
-Third the social spaces where the hidden transcript grows are themselves an achievement of resistance; they are won and defended in the teeth of power.
-(Scott 1990, 119)
+Second, like folk culture, the hidden transcript has no reality as pure thought; it exists only to the extent it is practiced, articulated, enacted, and disseminated within these offstage social sites.20 Third the social spaces where the hidden transcript grows are themselves an achievement of resistance; they are won and defended in the teeth of power.
+[Scott 1990: 119]

-This suggests that we need to do more to capture the relationship between public and hidden forms of doxa, orthodoxy, and heterodoxy, for we want to allow for "hidden" resistance to dominant or public forms of resistance as well as dominant orthodoxy.
+This suggests that we need to do more to capture the relationship between public and hidden forms of doxa, orthodoxy, and heterodoxy, for we want to allow for 'hidden' resistance to dominant or public forms of resistance as well as dominant orthodoxy.21

 I suggest that we understand each (doxa, orthodoxy, and heterodoxy) as relative to a community within a social context.
 So, what is doxa for a community of lesbian feminists in 2017 San Francisco may be heterodoxy in the mainstream culture of 2017 California, or what was doxa for lesbian feminists in 1980 New York.
-The same is true of what I have been calling

-&lt;sup>20 Scott (1990) is clear that issues of domination and resistance are not just "in the head," or in symbols; they have a material reality: "...it is impossible to separate the ideas and symbolism of subordination from a process of material exploitation.
-In exactly the same fashion, it is impossible to separate veiled symbolic resistance to the ideas of domination from the practical struggles to thwart or mitigate exploitation....The hidden transcript is not just behind-the-scenes griping and grumbling; it is enacted in a host of down-to-earth, low-profile strategems designed to minimize appropriation.
-In the case of slaves, for example, these strategems have typically included theft, pilfering, feigned ignorance, shirking or careless labor, footdragging, secret trade and production for sale, sabotage of crops, livestock, and machinery, arson, flight, and so on."
-(188)
+The same is true of what I have been calling 'cultural technē.'22 The cultural technē is the set of social meanings that agents draw on in a particular milieu in order to participate in it is impossible to separate the ideas and symbolism of subordination from a process of material exploitation.
+In exactly the same fashion, it is impossible to separate veiled symbolic resistance to the ideas of domination from the practical struggles to thwart or mitigate exploitation ...
+The hidden transcript is not just behind-the-scenes griping and grumbling; it is enacted in a host of down-to-earth, lowprofile strategems designed to minimize appropriation.
+In the case of slaves, for example, these strategems have typically included theft, pilfering, feigned ignorance, shirking or careless labor, footdragging, secret trade and production for sale, sabotage of crops, livestock, and machinery, arson, flight, and so on.